The rise of Carthage: Rome's greatest enemy

 For many years, historians thought that these sacrifices were simply anti-Carthaginian propaganda from the Greek and Roman sources.

-However, recent archaeological find appears to support this claim.
-A cemetery near the ancient city was found containing the burnt remains of children, with dedicatory inscriptions explicitly stating that these children were 'offered' to certain gods.
+However, recent archaeological finds appear to support this claim.
+A cemetery near the ancient city, known as the Tophet of Carthage, was found containing the burnt remains of children, with dedicatory inscriptions explicitly stating that these children were 'offered' to certain gods.

 The Carthaginian military was one of the most powerful in the ancient world.
 It was made up of a well-trained mercenary army that was able to field large numbers of troops.